oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

     });
     let userResponse: IUserSchema;
     let httpStatus = 201;
-    // If there is any records returned, then we have a duplicate if (duplicateUser) {
+    // If there are any records returned, then we have a duplicate if (duplicateUser) {
         // User Found...
 Error
         console.log('Account Exist ID: ', duplicateUser.id);